 Employment with the Town is "at-will."
 Employees of the Town have no contractual, property, or other legal rights in any term, condition, or aspect of the employment relationship, including but not limited to, termination.
-Employees may voluntarily terminate employment at any time, and the Town retains the right to terminate employment of any employee at any time.
+Employees may voluntarily terminate employment at any time, and the Town retains the right to terminate employment of any employee at any time, with or without reason.